-Effective each January 1, employees shall have 124 hours of holiday leave deposited into their holiday leave banks, representing 8 hours for each of the City's 10 observed holidays and 8 hours for the 5.5 floating holidays granted to employees under section 15 of the parties' MOU.
+Effective each January 1, employees shall have 108-124 hours of holiday leave deposited into their holiday leave banks, representing 8 hours for each of the City's 10 observed holidays and 8 hours for the 35.5 floating holidays granted to employees under section 15 of the parties' MOU.
 Employees who actually work on a holiday shall report holiday leave hours in an amount equal to their regular shift on that day and will be eligible for overtime as set forth in section 11 of the parties' MOU, as modified by this side letter.
-If an observed holiday falls on an employee's regularly scheduled work day, he or she must report holiday leave hours in an amount equal to their regular shift on that day.
-If an observed holiday falls on an employee's regularly scheduled day off, he or she will not be required to report any holiday leave but rather shall maintain those eight (8) hours of holiday leave for use as a floating holiday prior to the end of the calendar year.
+If an observed holiday falls on an employee's regularly scheduled work day, he or she must report holiday falls on an employee's regularly scheduled day off, he or she will not be required to report any holiday leave but rather shall maintain those eight (8) hours of holiday leave for use as a floating holiday prior to the end of the calendar year.
 Any holiday hours that are not used by the end of each calendar year shall have no cash value and shall not be carried over into an employee's holiday leave bank the following year.